js2me/stonex/README.md

 `import { StonexModule } from 'stonex'`

 The important parent class of your stonex modules.
-Provide linking store information to your stonex module and provides specific methods which allows to work with `state`.
+Provide linking store information to your stonex module and specific methods which allows to work with `state`.

 `StonexModule` provides properties: `this.setState`, `this.getState`, `this.resetState`, `this.moduleName`, `this.modules`